santiment/academy/src/docs/sanbase/social-trends/index.md

 ![noborder](image12.png)

-Methodology of bullish, neutral or bearish meters based on custom BERT-like LLM trained on crypto-related messages from our social media so.
+Methodology of bullish, neutral, or bearish meters based on a custom BERT-like LLM trained on crypto-related messages from our social media sources.

 ### AI summary